-Our top export products are: electronic, mechanical and transport equipment, steel and base metals, plastics, rubber and chemical products.
+Our top export products are: electronic, mechanical and transport equipment, steel and base metals, plastics, rubber and chemical products, food products (meat, diary products), furniture, white goods.

 We have also seen exponential growth in our services sector, largely driven by FDI.
 These are chiefly finance centres or shared-services centres, servicing activity in other countries.
 Unlike the older generation, young Poles are multilingual, so this sector is blossoming, enjoying growing popularity among European SME's.
 The global giants are already here.